huangyibo/huangyibo.github.io/_pages/about.md

 Prior to that, I was a Postdoc Associate in [CS](https://cs.rice.edu/) at RICE University.
 Before that, I was a high-speed network engineer at ByteDance focusing on developing RDMA middleware and datacenter systems.
 I got my Ph.D. degree in Computer Science at Fudan University, co-advised by [Prof. Jie Wu](https://dblp.org/pid/w/JieWu3.html) and [Prof. Yang Xu](https://yangxu.info/) in Dec.
 2021.
-Prior to joining FDU, I got B.S. in Software Engineering from Central South University in Jun.
+I got B.S. in Software Engineering from Central South University in Jun.
 2016.
 My research has received Usenix Security 2023 Distinguished Paper Award and CoNEXT 2022 Best Paper Award.
 I also received Distinguished RDMA Programming Instructor prize from HPC-AI advisory council.